-Amended §114.3(a) updates "director" to "commissioner."
-This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.
+Amended §114.3(a) and (g) update "director" to "commissioner."
+These non-substantive changes are necessary to reflect current regulatory structure and agency drafting style.

 Amended §114.3(c) updates "director" to "division" and "commission" to "division."
 These non-substantive changes are necessary to reflect current regulatory structure and agency drafting style.